Defense attorney: All Daunte Wright had to do was surrender

 Engh said that during the stop, the officer-in-training smelled marijuana.
 He also said Wright didn’t have a license and gave the officer an old proof of insurance that was under another name.

-That officer also noted that there was a warrant for Wright’s arrest on a weapons charge, which Engh said led the officer to believe that there was a “substantial chance” that Wright had a gun in the car — which was not the case — and that officers had no choice but to arrest Wright.
+That also was a warrant for Wright’s arrest on a weapons charge, which Engh said led that officer to believe that there was a “substantial chance” that Wright had a gun in the car — the prosecutor said he was unarmed — and that officers had no choice but to arrest Wright.
 There was also a restraining order against Wright, the defense lawyer said.

-But defense attorneys also have asserted that Potter was within her rights to use deadly force if she had consciously chosen to do so because Wright’s actions endangered other officers at the scene.
+But defense attorneys also have asserted that Potter was within her rights to use deadly force if she had consciously chosen to do so because Wright’s actions endangered other officers.

-“She believed the use of a Taser was appropriate when she saw Mr. Wright’s abject denial of his lawful arrest coupled with his attempted flight,” Engh wrote in a pretrial filing seeking to dismiss one of the charges.
-“She could have shot him.”

 Eldridge told jurors that officers are required to carry their Taser on their non-dominant side and their firearm on their dominant side.
 Potter carried her gun on her right and her Taser on her left.